-8. Click on the Add Keyframe of the effect.
+8. Click on the Add Keyframe of button to create the second animation keyframe for the effect.

-- 9. Adjust the value of the parameter at the current frame by doing one of the following: - In the Value field over the function graph, type in the desired value for the parameter. - In the function graph, click and drag on the $\ \square$ keyframe, and move it up to increase its value, or down to decrease it.
+- 9. Adjust the value of the parameter at the current frame by doing one of the following: - In the Value field over the function graph, type in the desired value for the parameter. - In the function graph, click and drag on the keyframe, and move it up to increase its value, or down to decrease it.

-- 10. If you want to adjust the timing of the animation between the first and second keyframes, do the following: - Click and drag the ► Bezier handle of the first keyframe towards the right, in any direction, to affect the ease-in of the animation.
+- 10. If you want to adjust the timing of the animation between the first and second keyframes, do the following: - Click and drag the ▶ Bezier handle of the first keyframe towards the right, in any direction, to affect the ease-in of the animation.

-• Click and drag the <- Bezier handle of the second keyframe towards the left, in any direction, to affect the ease-out of the animation.
+• Click and drag the - Bezier handle of the second keyframe towards the left, in any direction, to affect the ease-out of the animation.